 *Pre-publication version of article published in 2016, in Agriculture and Human Values, 33(4), 953-960.
-Presidential address presented at the 2016 annual meeting of the Agriculture, Food and Human Values Society held at the University of Toronto Scarborough, Ontario, Canada, on June 22-25, 2016 (pdf version).
+Presidential address presented at the 2016 annual meeting of the Agriculture, Food and Human Values Society held at the University of Toronto Scarborough, Ontario, Canada, on June 22-25, 2016 (viewable online).

 One of the reasons that our societies (Agriculture, Food and Human Values Society; Association for the Study of Food and Society; Canadian Association for Food Studies) as well as the number of food studies programs are growing so rapidly is that food systems have become quite opaque.
 It is very difficult to answer many questions we have about our food, including as one example: how diverse are the systems producing what we eat?
 Diversity is an important value for its own sake, and it is also important for resilience.
 For instance, monocultures of genetically uniform organisms in food production provided favorable conditions for potato blight in Ireland in the mid-1800s, corn blight in the United States and Canada in 1970, and in more recent years, avian influenza in Asia and North America.

 Characterizing diversity is an important task for interdisciplinary food scholars.
 Our findings may help raise awareness of the often hidden risks of inadequate levels of diversity.
 In addition, sharing these findings with the public has the potential to assist efforts to address these problems, and to move toward more resilient food systems.
 In recent years we have seen not only greater public interest in the food system, but more collective actions to demand change.
 This has resulted in notable successes, such as the reduction of antibiotic usage in farm animals, the removal of certain synthetic ingredients from many processed foods, and improved wages and working conditions for some U.S. tomato farm laborers (Howard 2016).